Homemade Tofu (How to Make Tofu)

 • Pour the blended soybeans into the water that's already begun boiling.
 Add another 1 cup fresh water into the blender and blend to pick up any soybean remnants.
 Then pour this into the pot.
 (You should now have used all 8 cups of water total.)

-• Heat the raw soy milk over medium-high heat.
+• Use a slotted spoon or sieve to skim the foam off the top of the mixture.
+Heat the raw soy milk over medium-high heat.
 Keep a very careful watch and stir regularly with a wooden spoon or rubber spatula.
 Stir and scrape along the bottom of the pot as soy milk has a tendency to form a film there which can scorch.

 • **IMPORTANT** As it approaches boiling, soy milk will start to foam and expand very rapidly.
 To avoid it bubbling over, make sure you are using a pot with plenty of extra room, and be ready to turn off the heat and/or remove the pot from the burner IMMEDIATELY once it starts to expand.
 It's at this point that we're ready to move to the next step.